 Taking rabbit anaesthesia beyond triple combos!
 Top UK specialists in both anaesthesia and rabbit medicine will help you apply up to date anaesthesia to this tricky species.
 This course will be taught in small and medium sized groups to allow lots of contact with our teachers.
 The course will include a strong practical element, lectures and practical case based problem solving.
-Price £199 + VAT Early bird discount price £110 + VAT - book soon as we can't keep this for long!
+Price £199 + VAT, including notes, refreshments, parking and CPD certification.

 Rabbits have one of the highest published anaesthetic death rates of any companion animal species.
 Rabbit anaesthesia is one of our most requested topics.
 We've invited some of the best speakers in the UK on rabbit medicine and anaesthesia to come and teach with us on our Rabbit Anaesthesia Conference Day on the 14th October 2017.

 We are hosting the event at the historic New Hall Hotel to give you a great day of CPD - with free parking, non-stop refreshments, breakfast and lunch and a fantastic view ... hopefully with some wild rabbits.
 The New Hall Hotel is situated just to the North East of Birmingham with excellent access from the motorway and only 12 miles from Birmingham International airport.

 Our external speakers for this event are Molly Varga BVetMed DZooMed MRCVS, Ian Self BVSc PGCert Vet Ed FHEA CertVA DipECVAA MRCVS and Mike Brampton.
 Jo Hinde RVN and Ivan Crotaz MRCVS from Lagolearn will be teaching our practical skills lab.